 - Liaising with external agencies to ensure that all support is appropriate for each individual students when it is necessary

-The SENCO is supported by a team of Learning Support Assistants who each has their own specialisms (detailed in the School Offer).
-The school also has a team of Higher Level Teaching Assistants who oversees some of the specific interventions put in place to support students in Key Stage Three and Four.
+The SEN/DCo is supported by a team of Learning Support Assistants who each has their own specialisms (detailed in the School Offer).
+The school also has a team of Higher Level Teaching Assistants who oversee some of the specific interventions put in place to support students in Key Stage Four.

 Students with a SEN/D are identified at the point of transition from primary schools.
-The SENCO or the Year 7 Progress Leader attends Annual Reviews held at primary schools in Year 6 for students with a Statement of Special Educational Need or Education, Health and Care Plan.
+The SEN/DCo or the Year 7 Progress Leader attends Annual Reviews held at primary schools in Year 6 for students with an Education, Health and Care Plan.
 This intervention ensures information about the student is used to plan appropriate provision up to and following transition.

-Barriers to learning are clarified and included on the Individual Education Plan (IEP), put in place for SEN/D students who have either a Statement of Special Educational Need or Education, Health and Care Plan.
-For students who do not have this then strategies are discussed with primary school prior to transition and this information is made available to all teaching staff through the use of the SEN and additional needs registers.
+Barriers to learning are clarified and included on the Student Support Plans put in place for SEN/D students who have an identified SEN/D or an Education, Health and Care Plan.
+Strategies are discussed with primary school prior to transition and this information is made available to all teaching staff through the use of the SEN/D registers.

 ‘A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.’
 (Code of Practice, 2015)